Category: Obesity

 The idea is to reduce the stomach’s capacity and limit the amount of food that can be consumed to achieve weight loss goals.
 This procedure does not require cutting, stapling, removing tissue, or rerouting intestines.
 The band is placed laparoscopically using small incision sites.
 In other words, it is a completely reversible procedure.

 If there are complications or you are experiencing unsatisfactory weight loss results, the LAP-BAND can be adjusted via a saline-filled port under the skin.
 It can also be removed entirely, restoring your stomach’s original anatomical structure.
 However, scar tissue often remains after removal, which may make future surgeries more complex, and long-term digestive function might be affected.
+Food intolerance is a potential complication after gastric banding, and patients tend to experience discomfort or intolerance to certain foods, which may lead to band removal or revision.
+Weight regain is common after band removal, and patients often regain weight if they do not pursue alternative bariatric procedures.

 What is the LAP-BAND Reversal Process?